 In accordance with section 35 of the Pensions Act 1995, a Statement of Investment Principles ("SIP") has been produced by the Trustee following consultation with the Employer.
-The SIP was reviewed and updated in December 2020 and September 2021.
+The SIP was reviewed and updated in September 2020, January 2021 and September 2021.
 The Trustee reviews the SIP at least once every three years, and after any significant change in investment strategy.
 The Employer, the appointed Investment Consultant, and the appointed Scheme Actuary are consulted during the review.
-A copy of the latest SIP is available online at:
+A copy of the most recent Statement of Investment Principles is available online at: